4ahmnm1920-GHMP-G2/VRProject-RetroHorror-LCain/README.md

 ### Controls:

-It’s controlled like a classic first-person game, with the Player in the shoes of the hero, who can move freely around the map.
-Movement is based on the left controller’s motion stick.
-The right controller’s stick switches between collected items and, in dialogue, selects a response.
+Itâ€™s controlled like a classic first-person game, with the Player in the shoes of the hero, who can move freely around the map.
+Movement is based on the left controllerâ€™s motion stick.
+The right controllerâ€™s stick switches between collected items and, in dialogue, selects a response.
 The right trigger activates the item where applicable (lighting the lantern, etc).
 Otherwise, the triggers are used to pick up physics objects.

 ### Map:

 The map is made up of several rooms which connect via doors.
-The doors aren’t linked in physical space, instead acting like portals – they can be told apart by their designs, which match the room they link to (the door with a square emblem and the same design as the square room’s wallpaper leads to the square room, for example).
+The doors arenâ€™t linked in physical space, instead acting like portals â€“ they can be told apart by their designs, which match the room they link to (the door with a square emblem and the same design as the square roomâ€™s wallpaper leads to the square room, for example).
 Every room has a vaguely Victorian design, with ambient colourful light and Low view distance.
-Darkness is so thick that in some rooms, you can’t see the opposite wall from one side.
+Darkness is so thick that in some rooms, you canâ€™t see the opposite wall from one side.

 ### Sound: